Tacoma Residential Septic Tank Services

 - Avoid dumping fats, grease, oils, toiletries, and other foreign objects in the septic tank

-- Conserve water to ease some strain from your system
+- Conserve water to ease some strain on your system

 - Keep accurate records including a diagram of the location and maintenance records